colindean/talks/bitcoin-technical/bitcoin-technical.md

 # Basic objects

-* Block: series of hashes and values
+* Block: a collection of hashes and values
 * Transaction: transfer of value
+* Blockchain: a series blocks and transactions forming a public ledger

 # Mining Algorithm